rshbabdulvahid/Sorted-List-Synchronization/README.md

 be produced.

-Output: name of test, number of threads, number of iterations, number of lists, total operations performed, run time in ns, average time/op, and average wait-for-lock (for mutex operations)
+**Output**: name of test, number of threads, number of iterations, number of lists, total operations performed, run time in ns, average time/op, and average wait-for-lock (for mutex operations)

-Graphs:
+**Graphs**

 	lab2b_1: Throughput versus number of threads for mutex and spin-lock synchronized operations on a single list.
 		 Demonstrates how parallelizing a shared resource does not scale well with multiple threads (unless the